sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     The original owner's mobile phone.
 ORIGINALOWNEREMAIL
     The original owner's email.
+ORIGINALOWNERWARNING
+    A popup warning to display when viewing the original owner record.
 ORIGINALOWNERFLAGS
     This column can be used to set any other person flags on the original owner.
 Flags should be comma separated with no extra spaces.
 Built in flags are their lower case English names, eg: banned,aco,homechecked,homechecker,excludefrombulkemail
     Additional flags that you have added to the system should exactly match their flag names as they appear on the person screens, eg: banned,Fundraising Flag 1,Custom Flag